Wanda-Mgs/docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 <a href="#p2">Add Printing feature: Admin can print the gift card codes, then send them to customers</a>

 ### Version 1.2 (updated on Nov 9th 2011)

+Improve showing price when using tax

+Update using urls for checkout page

 ### Version 1.1 (updated on Sep 21th 2011)

 <a href="#p1">Add more configuration fields to change position of Gift Card Box on the checkout page</a>

 ### Version 1.0 (released on Aug 30th 2011)

 Release extension.

 -------------